Synthetic Regressing Control: Introduction

 The article is organized as follows.
 Section \ref{sec:related} briefly reviews related work.
-Section \ref{sec:SCM} introduces the set-up and the SC method.
-Section \ref{sec:SMC} presents the SMC method, which includes Section \ref{sec:MC} on the pre-treatment fit for each control unit, Section \ref{sec:SMC-sub} on the synthesis method, and Section \ref{sec:weight} on an asymptotically optimal weighting method for the SMC method.
+Section \ref{sec:SCM} introduces the SC method and identifies oversights associated with it.
+Section \ref{sec:SRC} presents the SRC method, which includes Section \ref{sec:Model} on the proposed working model framework, Section \ref{sec:rational} on the rationale for the unit regression step, Section \ref{sec:SRC-sub} on the synthesis method, and Section \ref{sec:weight} on an asymptotically optimal weighting method for the SRC method.
 Two extensions are considered: the case when units are more than time periods in Section \ref{sec:HD-setting}, and the incorporation of auxiliary covariates in Section \ref{sec:auxiliary}.
 Section \ref{sec:empirical} reports on extensive simulation studies as well as an application to the Basque dataset.
 Finally, Section \ref{sec:discussion} discusses the limitations of the method and some possible directions for further research.

-\subsection{Related Work}
+\section{Related Work}

-This article is closely related to the studies that investigate the SC estimator when the pre-treatment fit is imperfect.
-One approach to addressing the issue is to relax the restriction that the weights are nonnegative. \cite{DI:16} argues that negative weights would be beneficial in many settings and proposes adding an intercept into the SC problem.
-Similarly, \cite{ASS:18} proposes a denoising algorithm that combines negative weights with a preprocessing step, and \cite{FP:21} also argues that a demeaned version of the SC method is already efficient.
-Another approach is to use an outcome model for reducing the imperfect fit. \cite{Powell:18} allows for extrapolation by constructing the SC unit based on the fitted values on unit-specific time periods. \citet{Ben:21} proposes the augmented synthetic control method, which uses an outcome model to estimate bias resulting from imperfect pre-treatment fit and de-biases the original SC estimator.
-The SMC method relates these estimators in the sense of addressing the issue of imperfect pre-treatment fit.
+This article is closely related to the studies that investigate the SC estimator when the pre-treatment fit is imperfect. \cite{FP:21} show the impact of the intercept term for the SC method and argues that a demeaned version of the SC method is already efficient.
+Our approach further investigates the influence of the regression coefficients from the regression of the treated unit on each control unit.

+Another approach is to use an outcome model for reducing the imperfect fit. \cite{Powell:18} allows for extrapolation by constructing the SC unit based on the fitted values on unit-specific time periods. \citet{Ben:21} propose the augmented synthetic control method, which uses an outcome model to estimate bias resulting from imperfect pre-treatment fit and de-biases the original SC estimator.
+The SRC method relates these estimators in the sense of addressing the issue of imperfect pre-treatment fit.
 However, it differs from them in intent.
-The concept of SMC aims to mitigate interpolation bias through unit matching while concurrently reducing extrapolation bias by ensembling all matched units.
-We delve these aspects further in Section \ref{sec:SMC-sub}.
+The concept of SRC aims to mitigate interpolation bias through unit regressing while concurrently synthesizing all regressed control units by optimizing an unbiased risk estimator criterion.